Last night, after hosting a segment on the effort to legalise weed in Alaska, local KTVA news anchor Charlo Greene quit her job in true “

 ” fashion.
 Charlo went off script and told her Alaskan audience, on live TV, that she owned Alaska’s only cannabis club and that she would be leaving the news world behind

-in order to put all her energy towards supporting the marijuana legalization movement in Alaska.
+in order to put all her energy into supporting the marijuana legalisation movement in Alaska.
 Effective immediately, Charlo has begun a new life advocating for the movement by continuing to run the only weed dispensary in the home state of Sarah Palin.
 Before signing off, she also added: “Fuck it, I quit.”

 Unsurprisingly, the mix of weed, unexpected swearing on live local news, and the thrill of someone quitting their job scorched earth style, resulted in Charlo’s final news broadcast going viral.
-So, we caught up with her earlier today to talk about her decision to bail on the glamourous life of local news reporting, her cannabis club, and the legalization movement in Alaska.
+So, we caught up with her earlier today to talk about her decision to bail on the glamourous life of local news reporting, her cannabis club and the legalisation movement in Alaska.